Questionable Content: Setting

-Questionable Content setting is split between Northampton, Massachusetts, and 'Cubetown,' a fictional research institute off the coast of Nova Scotia where one of the characters works.
-Frequent settings include an apartment shared by Marten, Faye and Pintsize; Coffee of Doom, Dora's coffee shop, where Hannelore, Penelope, Cosette, Emily, and Dale work; and Smif College's Williston Library where Marten was previously employed along with Tai and Claire.
+Questionable Content was originally set in Northampton, Massachusetts.
+Later, some of the characters relocated to 'Cubetown,' a fictional research institute off the coast of Nova Scotia, and began interacting with a new cast of characters.
+Frequent settings include a shared apartment. a coffee shop called Coffee of Doom, and Smif College's Williston Library.
 (The real Williston Library is at Mount Holyoke College; the public library in Easthampton, Jacques's former residence, is also called the Williston Library.)
 The comic is mostly realistic with occasional bouts of absurdity, and action primarily focuses on banter between the characters, with slowly progressing plot developments.
 Due to the emphasis on inter-character dialogue, Jacques rarely uses thought bubbles in the comic.

 Early in the comic's run, the main drama arose from tension between Faye and Marten.
 The two were roommates and Marten was romantically interested in Faye, but barriers would keep the relationship from happening.

-The comic appears to be set in a reality similar to our own, but with a futuristic twist.
+The comic's setting appears similar to the present day, but with a futuristic twist.
 For instance, references to music and bands in various strips are current and relevant at the time of publication.
-On the other hand, the setting is filled with sentient, emotive artificial intelligences with individual personalities (referred to as "AnthroPCs" or "AIs"), which frequently interact with human characters as though they have been doing so for a significant amount of time.
+On the other hand, the setting is filled with sapient and emotive artificial intelligences with individual personalities (referred to as "AnthroPCs" or "AIs"),.
 According to academic Rebecca Gibson, "the differences between robots and humans in QC are treated in ways that minimalize conflict, maximize attempts at understanding, and address people as people, regardless of their organo-metallic content...
 While some have jobs, those jobs are either voluntarily done to maintain independence, or done to earn money for their own benefit.
 They have choice and autonomy and sentience, and while they are not treated as complete equals—there are plotlines about body purchases and upgrades, and what is wanted versus what can be afforded, as well as comments about personalities—they are, by and large, treated well."
 AIs can choose companionship and even sex.
 AIs can be just as good or as unpleasant as humans.
 Almost all bots have artificial skin color, such as blue, purple, and pink.
 Jacques remarked of the setting as far back as 2005: